blaubaer/golang-training/welcome/source.md

 # Biggest benefit about Golang's SDK and libraries

-* This is a contrast to Ruby and Python where many stuff is based on static libraries which you have to install dedicated.
+* This is a contrast to Ruby and Python where a lot of stuff is based on static libraries which you have to install dedicated.
 * But very similar to Java and C# where external static libraries are extreme rare.